ThomasB013/DMProject/Matrix/README.md

 Regarding Matrix.h
 1. A matrix is a collection of rows.
 (Or rows of rows.)
 2. C++17 does not allow for throw declarations.
 I keep them in comments because I find it a useful addition to the interface.
+3. Make Matrix all public (struct), because 1.
+Matrix[3] would return the row anyways, thus allowing the users to heavily interfere.
+2. The only real constraint is that a matrix should be rectangular at all times.
+4. To make up for the loss of guaranty, define throwing alternatives for each function.

 Regarding chm_iterator.h:
 1. CHM stands for consecutive homogeneous memory.
 This allows for a single iterator which I implemented here.